 Epidemiologists need to be master’s level prepared from an accredited college or university.
 It is typical that Epidemiologists earn their master's degree in public health.
 Many continue and attain a doctoral or medical degree.

-At Goodwin College, we offer Public Health degrees at bachelor and master's levels.
+At Goodwin University, we offer Public Health degrees at bachelor and master's levels.
 Start on your path to becoming a Epidemiologist today.

 Learn more about our public health programs.